kentcdodds/old-kentcdodds.com/content/blog/fix-the-slow-render-before-you-fix-the-re-render/index.md

-Thanks to React's batching and optimized code, we can avoid a lot of the pitfalls without having to worry ourselves about this problem, but it can definitely bit us on occasion.
+Thanks to React's batching and optimized code, we can avoid a lot of the pitfalls without having to worry ourselves about this problem, but it can definitely bite us on occasion.

 ## Unnecessary re-renders